 So, is self diagnosis valid?

-Is self-diagnosing valid?
+Is self-diagnosis valid?
 Naturally, there isn’t a straightforward answer to the question of whether or not self diagnosis is valid.

 The best we can do is be welcoming and understanding towards self-diagnosed mentally ill people while being aware of the downsides and risks of self-diagnosis.